mitsuhiko/platter/docs/why.rst

 An alternative approach to fast deployment's is Yelp's `venv-update
 <https://github.com/Yelp/venv-update>`_.
 It tries to make things fast by
 figuring out the least amount of changes necessary to a virtualenv.
-This approach works rasonably well but causes problems if you want to move a virtualenv around.
+This approach works reasonably well but causes problems if you want to move a virtualenv around.
 For instance it's not ideal if you want to have a version specific installation for quick rollbacks.